Simulations of core-collapse supernovae in spatial axisymmetry with full Boltzmann neutrino transport: Methods and Models

-\textbf{Methods and Models.{\rm---}} We solve numerically the equations of neutrino-radiation hydrodynamics.
-We apply the so-called discrete-ordinate method to the Boltzmann equations for neutrino transport, taking fully into account special relativistic effects.
-In fact, it has already incorporated general relativistic capabilities as well, a part of which is utilized to track the proper motion of proto neutron star (PNS)~\cite{Nagakura:2016jcl}.
+We solve numerically the equations of neutrino-radiation hydrodynamics.
+We apply the so-called discrete-ordinate (DO) method to the Boltzmann equations for neutrino transport, taking fully into account special relativistic effects by virtue of a two-energy-grid technique~\citep{2014ApJS..214...16N}.
+It has already incorporated general relativistic capabilities as well, a part of which is utilized to track the proper motion of PNS~\citep{2017ApJS..229...42N}.
 The hydrodynamics and self-gravity are still Newtonian: the so-called central scheme of second-order accuracy in both space and time is employed for the former and the Poisson equation is solved for the latter.